School of Health Sciences and Human Performance

 Physical Activity, Leisure, and Safety Program

 The physical activity, leisure, and safety (PALS) program provides diverse, skill-oriented physical activities as part of a general education program promoting the physiological development of students, improving their fitness and motor skills, and enabling them to maintain a suitable recreation program of their choice during and after college.
 The PALS program offers a variety of activities in the areas of aquatics, individual and dual sports, team sports, and physical fitness.
-CPR and first aid courses are also offered in the PALS program.

-Some of the courses require the student to pay an extra fee to cover various instructor, equipment, and materials costs.
+PALS courses are offered on a pass/fail basis only.
+A maximum of 6 credits in PALS courses, taken as open (free) electives, may be counted toward graduation.
+Certain degrees may further limit the number of PALS courses or credits that may be counted toward graduation.
+Some PALS courses require that students pay an extra fee to cover various instructor, equipment, and materials costs.
 The costs associated with these courses are noted in the course descriptions when students register.

 Intercollegiate Athletic Course Registration Information